massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 * The {{site.data.keyword.cloud_notm}} environment.

     The JVM options are configured to provide optimization in an {{site.data.keyword.cloud_notm}} environment and to aide diagnostics of memory-related error conditions.
-  * fast failure and recovery of an application is configured by disabling JVM dumps options and killing of the processes when an application's memory is exhausted.
+  * fast failure and recovery of an app is configured by disabling JVM dumps options and killing of the processes when an app's memory is exhausted.
   * virtualization tuning ({{site.data.keyword.IBM_notm}} JRE only).
-  * routing of information on the application's available memory resources at the time of failure to the Loggregator.
+  * routing of information on the app's available memory resources at the time of failure to the Loggregator.
-  * if an application is configured to enable JVM memory dumps, the killing of Java processes is disabled, and JVM memory dumps are routed to a common application "dumps" directory.
+  * if an app is configured to enable JVM memory dumps, the killing of Java processes is disabled, and JVM memory dumps are routed to a common app "dumps" directory.
 These dumps can then be viewed from the {{site.data.keyword.cloud_notm}} dashboard or the {{site.data.keyword.cloud_notm}} CLI.

-The following is an example default JVM configuration that is generated by the buildpack for an application that is deployed with a 512M Memory Limit:
+The following is an example default JVM configuration that is generated by the buildpack for an app that is deployed with a 512M Memory Limit:

 ```
     -Xtune:virtualized